ewall/meteor-foundation/README.md

 1. `npm install -g meteorite` (if not already installed)
 2. `mrt add foundation`
 3. Minified CSS and JS files will be linked in your client-side code.
-4. To initialize Foundation's JavaScripts, don't forget to include something like the following in your client-side JavaScript:

-		if (Meteor.isClient) {
-		  $(document).foundation(function (response) {
-		      console.log(response.errors);
-		  });
-		}
+4. Foundation's JavaScripts are already initialized for you.

 ## Version History

+* 2013-06-11 v4.2.1r2  -- Foundation JavaScript now initialized automatically when jQuery is ready
 * 2013-06-04 v4.2.1    -- new Foundation version 4.2.1; added normalize.css
 * 2013-05-21 v4.1.6r2  -- minor update to README.md, renamed 'lib' directory to 'client' for clarity
 * 2013-05-06 v4.1.6    -- initial release of the package containing Foundation version 4.1.6

 ## Documentation